Generic Name: epoetin alfa (e POE e tin AL fa)

 There may be other drugs that can affect Epogen.
 Tell your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 Do not start using a new medication without telling your doctor.

-More Epogen resources
+More about Epogen (epoetin alfa)

 Where can I get more information?